hippobo/Inkreadable-Hand-Mesh-Reconstruction/README.md

     cd $REPO_DIR
     bash scripts/download_models.sh
     ```
-   This script will also download HRNet pre-trained weights, and create crucial directories.
+   This script will also download HRNet pre-trained weights.

     The resulting data structure should follow the hierarchy as below.
     ```